-- Follow Center for Disease Control (CDC) recommendations.
+- Follow Center for Disease Control (CDC) recommendations and regulations for your local jurisdiction.
 The most important thing to do right now is to take care of yourself and take the necessary steps to limit the potential spread of the disease.
 Check out the CDC’s website for updated recommendations.

 - Be courteous in public places.
 Again, being self-aware and respectful of others when you’re in public goes a long way.
 Don’t be the dingus at the grocery store buying all the lunch meat available.
 Be patient and polite when you are in public environments - and try to avoid them as much as is reasonably possible.

 - Offer an extra hand to your vulnerable neighbors.
 Consider leaving a note on your neighbor’s door or in their mailbox offering to help with activities that could put them at risk, such as going to the grocery store or pharmacy.

 - Share extra food and supplies with those in need.
 If you find yourself a little overstocked on certain food items or household supplies, consider donating them to a neighbor in need.
 If you’re already a member, posting in Nextdoor can be a great way to do this.
 You could also look in local Facebook groups, post on Craigslist, or even toss up a few fliers.